tibbsm/mytab/README.md

 # My Tab

-A simple, customizable tab template for new tabs in chrome.
+A simple, customizable tab template for new tabs in chrome using Svelte.

 - Uptime (how long chrome is open / tab open, etc)
   - https://developer.chrome.com/docs/extensions/reference/